abs-tudelft/sbd/src/lab1/assignment.md

    datasets.
 8. The application uses the OpenStreetMap dataset and the ALOS Global Digital Surface Model dataset, and no other data set whatsoever.
+9. When determining which place lies at which elevation, the application uses the [H3: Uber’s Hexagonal Hierarchical Spatial Index] to reduce the computational complexity of joins between the OSM and ALOS data sets.
+In the report (README.md), it is explicitly explained why this spatial index reduces the computational complexity for these types of joins.

 ### "Good" application requirements

-9. Produce a relocation plan which is a mapping from source place to the closest safe (one that is not underwater) city (not town or village or hamlet).
+10. Produce a relocation plan which is a mapping from source place to the closest safe (one that is not underwater) city (not town or village or hamlet).
 For the distance calculation, consider the earth to be flat (like 🥞), i.e. you don't have to take the curvature of the earth into consideration.
 In this case, the application outputs a modified `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, `num_evacuees` is the number of people in this place, and `destination` is the name of the city to relocate to.

 ```scala
 import org.apache.spark.sql.types._